Nowa-Ammerlaan/HFML-VSM_CoilProfilePlotter/README.md

 ## My plot looks like crap, what can I do?
 Try increasing 'reacttime' and maybe play a bit with 'minpeakV' and 'deltafreq', see the overview of config options below.

+## The scipy fit fails, what happend?
+For a function as complex as this one, scipy's curve_fit requires very good starting estimates.
+Make sure that the 'guess_r1', 'guess_r2', 'guess_L' and 'guess_N' variables are set to very close estimates.
+Also provide a good guess for guess_x0, this can be done by first plotting with fit='no' and manually determining the approximate coilcenter.

 ## Help, it doesn't work
 If you run into anything, and you can't work it out with the comments in the program or one of the options.
 You can always leave a bug report here and I'll see what I can do.